asankasri/begin-with-it-alpha/content/README.md

 * [Mastering Markdown](https://guides.github.com/features/mastering-markdown/)
 * [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

-Followings are the guidelines of writing the pages.
+Followings are the guidelines of writing the pages which should be located in [/content](https://github.com/asankasri/begin-with-it-alpha/tree/master/content) directorly.

 ## File Name
 * Name of the file should be lowercase and seperated with hyphen for multiple words